lmagyar/prim-sync/README.md

 - Comparing, Hashing - Comparing the content or the hash of the files on the two sides.
 - <<< !!! >>> - Conflicting changes that are not resolved by any command line option, the details are in the next line.
 - RECOVER - The previous run failed (probably network/connection problem), and there are intermediate/leftover files that are deleted on the next (ie. this) run.
-- INVALID - Invalid characters in the filename are replaced because --valid-chars command line option is used.
 - HARDLNK - There are hardlinks on the destination side and --overwrite-destination command line option is not used.
 - SYMLINK - There are folder symlinks or junctions on the destination side and --folder-symlink-as-destination command line option is not used.
 - CHANGED - The destination file changed after the decision is made to update it and before it replaced by the new content, this conflict will be handled on the next run.